orefalo/g2/README.md

 ###Is G2 compatible with git?

-* From a source control standpoint, yes **g2** is interopable with git.
+* From a source control standpoint, yes **g2** is interoperable with git.
-* From a command line parameters standpoint, definitly NOT. **g2** grammar is simplified and hence doesn't support all the options available in git.
+* From a command line parameters standpoint, definitely NOT. **g2** grammar is simplified and hence doesn't support all the options available in git.

 ###Why is G2 reinstalled on every launch?